 The SnoreRX Plus mouthpiece is designed for boil and bite molding.
 The device comes with a plastic handle positioned in the middle of the lower and upper trays.
 Boil water and put in a cup, and place the SnoreRX fitting, including the handle in the cup.
 Ensure that the whole piece is submerged for one minute.

 After a minute has elapsed, take out the device using its handle and submerge it into a cup of tap water for about two seconds.
 At this point, you will be ready to bite down onto the SnoreRX for 30 seconds using your lower and upper teeth.

 The mouthpiece also offers full lateral adjustment settings.
 The SnoreRX has feature tabs on both sides with measurements of 1 mm up to 6mm with an arrow to show the existing setting.
 To adjust the advancement levels, squeeze the upper tray on both sides, ensuring that each side is in the same setting.
 Before adjusting the device, always remember to remove it from your mouth.
-Read to find out more about SnoreRX mouthpiece.
+Read to find out more about SnoreRX mouthpieces.

 Most users prefer the 3mm to 5mm setting, according to SnoreRX.
 The company suggests using a specific setting for about three to five nights before making new adjustments.